Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ## Do any satellites broadcast true color?

 Yes!
-New satellites very often have cfhannels that individually sample R, G, and B wavelengths!
+New satellites often have channels that individually sample R, G, and B wavelengths!
 For example, here are the channels of the VIRR instrument flown on Fengyun 3 [A/B/C] satellites:

 |Channel number|Wavelength|Description|
 |---|---|---|